 - for new and amended IFRSs issued since the IFRS for SMEs was published; and

 On 26 June 2012 the IASB issued a Request for Information as the first step in that initial comprehensive review.
-The deadline for comment is 30 November 2012.
-The IASB has issued a Microsoft Word Optional Response Document which may be used by people to respond to the Request for Information.
+The deadline for comments was 30 November 2012.
+View the Request for Information and comment letters.

-An estimate of the timetable for the review is as follows:
+An estimate of the timetable for the comprehensive review is as follows:

-Late June 2012 ─ The Request for Information is issued (posted on IASB website, with website news story and press release).
-The public are invited to make recommendations on possible amendments to the IFRS for SMEs.
+26 June 2012—the Request for Information was issued.
+The public were invited to make recommendations on possible amendments to the IFRS for SMEs.

-30 November 2012 ─ Comment deadline on the Request for Information.
+30 November 2012—the deadline for comments on the Request for Information.

-First half of 2013 ─ The SMEIG reviews responses to the Request for Information and makes recommendations to the Board on possible amendments.
+First quarter of 2013—the SMEIG reviewed responses to the Request for Information and made recommendations to the IASB on possible amendments.

-Second half of 2013 ─ The SMEIG reviews responses to the ED and makes recommendations to the IASB.
+Third quarter of 2014—the SMEIG reviews responses to the ED and makes recommendations to the IASB.

-Second half of 2013 ─ The IASB deliberates amendments to proposals in the ED and agrees final revisions to IFRS for SMEs.
+Second half of 2014—the IASB deliberates amendments to the proposals in the ED and agrees final revisions to the IFRS for SMEs.

-Second half of 2013 or first half of 2014 ─ The IASB publishes final revisions to the IFRS for SMEs.
+First half of 2015—the IASB issues final revisions to the IFRS for SMEs.